 Equal to Paradise in beauty, Kinloch is an ideal setting to while away some time.
 Just 26 kilometres from Glenorchy by road, or just 5 minutes across the lake by water taxi, a trip to Kinloch is a must.

 Kinloch is a fisherman’s heaven with trout and salmon hanging in the bay waiting for their food to wash out the mouth of the Dart.
-On calm summer evenings you can catch your limit right from Kinloch wharf.

 Look down from the sheltered bay towards Pigeon, Pig and Tree Islands or up the valleys of the Rees and Dart rivers towards the Sugarloaf and Cosmos Peaks.
 It is no surprise that Kinloch is a favoured location for photography workshops.